Minimal genera of open 4-manifolds: Uncountable families with the same genus functions

 The hypothesis that subsets of $\widetilde X$ embed in negative definite manifolds can be bypassed by using a different technique for constructing uncountable families, related to the large exotic $\R^4$ construction:

-\begin{thm} Let $X=X^*-\{x\}$, where $X^*$ is $\pm\C P^2$, $S^2\times S^2$, a K3-surface, or a finite connected sum of these.
+\begin{thm} Let $X=X^*-\{x\}$, where $X^*$ is $\pm\C P^2$, $S^2\times S^2$, a K3--surface, or a finite connected sum of these.
 Let $\{A_i|0\le i\le b_2(X)\}$ be a filtration of ${\rm H}_2(X)$ by distinct direct summands.
-Then there are uncountably many diffeomorphism types of Stein smoothings on $X$ (with the cardinality of the continuum), having genus filtration $\{A_i\}$ and all having the same genus-rank function, whose characteristic genera can be chosen to increase arbitrarily rapidly.
+Then there are uncountably many diffeomorphism types of Stein smoothings on $X$, having genus filtration $\{A_i\}$ and all having the same genus--rank function, whose characteristic genera can be chosen to increase arbitrarily rapidly.
 The smoothings can be assumed to have the same values of $G(\alpha)$ for any preassigned finite collection of classes $\alpha\in {\rm H}_2(X)$. \end{thm}

-It is possible that every smooth, closed, simply connected 4-manifold is homeomorphic to some $X^*$ as given (with $S^4$ the trivial connected sum); this is the notorious $\frac{11}8$-Conjecture.
+It is possible that every smooth, closed, simply connected 4--manifold is homeomorphic to some $X^*$ as given (with $S^4$ the trivial connected sum); this is the notorious $\frac{11}8$--Conjecture.